 Bartsch goes back to the period just before the war to begin his story.
 The reader is taken along the halting, often contradictory course of official decision-making in Washington as the war in Europe loomed ever more threatening to U.S. interests.
 The record of this period may still be in dispute, but there is general agreement that Washington political and military planners were hampered in their work by a profoundly inadequate appreciation for the power of the Japanese war machine and an overly optimistic perception of U.S. military superiority.

 Washington was preoccupied with German aggression and how to support Britain at a time when domestic political forces favored neutrality.
 The Pacific theatre was an afterthought.
 Even so, some on the Air Corps war plans staff, like Hoyt Vandenberg, had put forward innovative proposal for defending the Philippines that, had they been implemented, could have made a measurable difference in the outcome of that early conflict with the Japanese.
 Reading Bartsch’s description of the often counterproductive course of the decision-making process is like watching a train wreck in the making.

-Though MacArthur and Brereton had a ten hours after the attack on Pearl Harbor to respond to the very high probability of a Japanese attack on the Philippines, and though the outlying fighter and bomber groups were all on alert, when the attack finally occurred the Air Corps and most of the other military units there were caught off guard.
+After the Japanese attack on Pearl Harbor, General Douglas MacArthur and Brereton had a ten hours notice to respond to the very high probability of a Japanese attack on the Philippines, and though the outlying fighter and bomber groups were all on alert.
+When the attack finally happened, the Air Corps and most of the other military units there were still caught off guard.